 It's a mostly flat, certified, 4.5-mile loop on either an asphalt path or groomed dirt shoulder around the lake.
 It's possible to run on the groomed shoulder path about 90% of the loop.
 There is approximately 100' of elevation gain and loss per loop.

-With wto exceptions, you will stay on the paved path that circles the lake.
-There are two spots approximately .5 miles after the start of the first lap where you will go straight and not follow the longer paved route.
-We will try to mark this on race day and we will announce it prior to the start.
+With two exceptions, you will stay on the paved path that circles the lake.
+There are two spots approximately 0.75 miles after the start of the first lap where you will go straight and not follow the longer paved route.
+We will try to mark this on race day and will announce it prior to the start.

 Runners will enjoy one aid station per loop fully stocked with water, electrolytes, and a wide selection of foods.
 You will also have access to your vehicle and are allowed to set up supplies near the aid station.
 A second water fountain is located about half way through the loop.

 Runners will be allowed to choose their distance during the race, but a runner can only be a finisher at one distance.
-Once reaching the 50 km, a runner must decide whether to continue or stop.
-If the runner stops, he/she is a finisher in that race and his/her tag will be pulled.
-Choosing to go beyond the 50 km. distance makes the runner an entrant and competitor in 50mile event.
+Once reaching the 50 km point, a runner must decide whether to continue or stop.
+If the runner stops at 50 km., he/she is a finisher in that race and his/her tag will be pulled.
+Choosing to go beyond the 50 km. point makes the runner an entrant and competitor in the 50 mile event.
 You cannot continue past one distance and decide later that you want to be scored in the earlier distance.
 If you have questions, please ask.

 There is essentially no cutoff for 50 km. as long as you can keep moving.